With faculty and visitors from across the world, the Institute’s vibrant Visitor’s Programme reflects its global approach to population ageing.

 Visits may range from a few days to one academic year.
-Admission to the Visitor’s Programme is competitive and limited to no more than ten visitors during each term.
+Admission to the Visitor’s Programme is competitive and limited to no more than fifteen visitors during each term.

 Fees and funding:

-The OIA is furthermore committed to annually sponsor two emerging researchers from developing world countries through designated bursaries.
-The Leslie Kirkley and the James Martin Fellowships offer the payment of the bench-fee for one term but not travel, accommodation and other personal expenses.
+The Oxford Institute of Population Ageing is, however, committed to annually sponsor, through designated bursaries, two emerging researchers, one each from respectively more developing and more developed world countries.
+The Leslie Kirkley Fellowship (non-OECD countries) and the James Martin Fellowship (OECD countries) offer a bursary for the payment of the bench-fee for one term but not travel, accommodation and other personal expenses.
 For further information on these fellowships, please click on http://www.ageing.ox.ac.uk/fellowships.

 We look forward to welcoming you to Oxford!